Youth Against Antimicrobial Resistance (YAAR!)

 Comics posted on social media using young language (slangs)

-• the individual, community, and global health risks AMR presents
+• the health risks of AMR at different levels

-• the positive actions they can take to mitigate against AMR.
+• the actions they can take to mitigate against AMR.

-The framework identifies key learning outcomes appropriate to different age groups that are applicable across a diverse range of settings and learning environments.
-It can be used as a tool for structuring curricula and learning activities.
-It is aimed at teachers, educators, research scientists, and informal learning providers.
+The framework defines learning outcomes for different age groups and can be used in various settings.
+It helps structure curricula and learning activities, and is designed for teachers, educators, researchers, and informal learning providers.

-Download the full framework here and a short version with learning outcomes only here.
+Download the full framework here and a shorter version with learning outcomes here.

 YAAR! on the international AMR Hub, The Global Health Network